🇬🇧 en de 🇩🇪

 der, das

-• The definite grammatical article that implies necessarily that the noun phrase it immediately precedes is definitely identifiable
+• The definite grammatical article that shows that the noun phrase that immediately follows it is definitely identifiable...

 • Used before an adjective, indicating all things (especially persons) described by that adjective. [from 9th c.]